aeyoll/pow-captcha-for-prestashop/README.md

 # Pow Captcha for PrestaShop

 This plugin allows you to validate the contact form using Pow Captcha.
+Tested on PrestaShop 8.1+.

 Installation
 ---